The Victorian Department of Health’s Digital Health branch operates a cyber security assurance program for the health sector.

 VMIA and Digital Health have collaborated to develop an online assessment tool.

-The assessment is a package of controls from the Australian Signals Directorate’s Essential Eight, the Center for Internet Security, the Australian Cyber Security Centre’s Information Security Manual and the National Institute of Standards and Technology.
+The Health Sector Cyber Security Assessment is a package of controls from the Australian Signals Directorate’s Essential Eight, the Center for Internet Security, the Australian Cyber Security Centre’s Information Security Manual and the National Institute of Standards and Technology.
 This package recognises the complementary nature of these frameworks and focuses on various cyber threats.
 Maturity levels for each control will provide an indication of an organisation’s cyber security maturity.

 The cyber security assessment can help you: